Brian-hongyan/3D-MCTS/README.md

 ![error](https://github.com/Brian-hongyan/3D-MCTS/blob/main/method.jpg)

 # DataSet
 The main data for benchmark is CrossDock2020, which is utilized by most of the methods.
 You can download the processed data from [this link](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).
-This is the processed version of original files, which is processed by [Luoshi Tong](https://github.com/luost26/3D-Generative-SBDD/tree/main/data).
+This is the processed version of original files, which is processed by [Shitong Luo](https://github.com/luost26/3D-Generative-SBDD/tree/main/data).
 # Environment
 ```
 # software